Fridtjof-DE/MinecartTrains/README.md

 If you also want to make changes to the PuddingAPI you'll need to have the [PuddingAPI](https://github.com/Fridtjof-DE/PuddingAPI) source installed.
 On more information on how to build PuddingAPI look at it's GitHub.

-Either way PuddingAPI has to be in the correct sister folder specified in the MinecartTrains `pom.xml`
+Either way PuddingAPI has to be in the correct sister folder specified in the MinecartTrains `pom.xml`.

 ### Building Minecart Trains